 Intermediate layers can be used to create stability in the pallet module.
-Tower stacking of smaller packaging often results in unstable pallets that easily collapse during handling after removal of plastic.
-Intermediate layers can then be used to stabilise the pallet.
+Tower stacking of smaller packages often results in unstable pallets that easily collapse during handling after the removal of plastic.
+Intermediate layers can then be used to stabilize the pallet.

-The intermediate layers shall not exceed the dimensions of the load carrier 800 x 1200 mm.
+The intermediate layers should not exceed the dimensions of the load carrier ( $800 \times 1200 \text{ mm}$ ).
 Multiple intermediate layers per load level are not allowed.
-The intermediate layers shall be of qualitatively robust paper or thinner cardboard, and shall not be irregular, divided, perforated with holes or patterned according to the weight of the goods.
+The intermediate layers should be made of qualitatively robust paper or thinner cardboard, and should not be irregular, divided, perforated with holes, or patterned according to the weight of the goods.

-Robust intermediate layers that stabilise the pallet
+Robust intermediate layers that stabilize the pallet

-Example of perforated and protruding intermediate layers that can cause production stoppages
+Example of perforated and protruding intermediate layers